maogm12/nvim-config/README.md

 # Introduction

-This repo hosts my Nvim configuration for Linux, macOS, and Windows.
-`init.lua` is the config entry point for terminal Nvim, and `ginit.vim` is the additional config file for [GUI client of Nvim](https://github.com/neovim/neovim/wiki/Related-projects#gui).
+This repo hosts my Nvim configuration for Linux, macOS, and Windows. and `ginit.vim` is the additional config file for [GUI client of Nvim](https://github.com/neovim/neovim/wiki/Related-projects#gui).

 My configurations are heavily documented to make it as clear as possible.